Bruins–Canadiens rivalry: 2010–present

-The realignment that occurred in the offseason of 2013 kept the Bruins, Canadiens and Maple Leafs in the same division, now called the Atlantic Division.
+The realignment that occurred in the off-season of 2013 kept the Bruins, Canadiens and Maple Leafs in the same division, now called the Atlantic Division.
 This maintained the rivalry between all three Original Six teams that has existed for the better part of a century.
 A fourth Original Six team, the Detroit Red Wings, also joined the Division.
 Due to the new scheduling rules, inter-division teams are to meet either four to five times a season; the Bruins and Canadiens met four times.
 Montreal won three of four—with one of the wins being a March 24 shootout at the TD Garden, ending a season-record 12 game Bruins winning streak—in their regular season quartet of matches.

-The League restored division-oriented playoff format, which allowed the Bruins and Canadiens to play each other in the second round of the 2014 playoffs, as the Canadiens swept the Tampa Bay Lightning, and the Bruins beat Detroit in five games.
+The League restored division-oriented playoff format, which allowed the Bruins and Canadiens to play each other in the second round of the 2014 playoffs and 34th time overall, as the Canadiens swept the Tampa Bay Lightning, and the Bruins beat Detroit in five games.
 The Canadiens would go on to face and defeat the Presidents' Trophy-winning Bruins in the playoffs in seven games.
 Several controversial incidents, however, would cast a shadow over the hard-fought series.
-Following the Canadiens' 3–1 victory in Game 7, Bruins forward Milan Lucic allegedly threatened Canadiens forward Dale Weise in the handshake-line, claiming, "I'm going to fucking kill you."
+Following the Canadiens' 3–1 victory in game seven, their ninth game seven, Bruins forward Milan Lucic allegedly threatened Canadiens forward Dale Weise in the handshake-line, claiming, "I'm going to fucking kill you."
 Lucic's actions were widely criticized by commentators and fans.
 While Lucic did not make a full apology, he did acknowledge that his actions were "over the line" and were caused by his frustrations about losing the series.

 In the 2014–15 season, Montreal won all four meetings between the teams, sweeping the season series between the two teams in regulation for the first time since the 2008–09 season.
 Milan Lucic was again involved in controversy in a separate incident during the season when he made an obscene gesture in a game at the Bell Centre, raising his middle finger to the crowd as he entered the penalty box.
 He was later fined $5,000 by the NHL and apologized for his "inexcusable" actions.
 The Bruins would go on to miss the playoffs for the first time since the 2006–07 season.